 There are a number of different tools and data models which have been developed as part of projects represented in this workshop which provide great possibilities.
 If these could be replicated in other sea basins, it could be a start in addressing the need for common regional models and data harmonisation.

 It is apparent that across the MSP Community, different ‘languages’ are being used, both between different technical communities, but importantly between different Member States.
 Thus, not only is there is a lack of data, but also a lack of interoperability between the available data highlighting the need for a common MSP language - a ‘glossary of the seas’.
+Ex S121

 There is a need to get MSP better understood, to encourage a connected community that can share and exchange knowledge, experience and tools amongst each other, for the benefit of our seas and all their users.